-- 5.4.
-On entering The Competition, the PMA and their Team Delegation Members automatically undertake to: - 5.4.1.
-Participate and refer to their team as the best available team in all matches of The Competition in which their team is scheduled to take part; - Accept Concacaf's right to use and/or Concacaf's right to sub-license the 5.4.2. right to use on a non-exclusive basis, in perpetuity and free of any charge, any of their records, names, photographs and images (including any still and moving representation thereof), which may appear or be generated in connection with the participation of the Team Delegation Members of all PMAs in The Competition in accordance with the relevant terms of the Concacaf Media and Commercial Regulations for The Competition (as applicable).
-To the extent that Concacaf's right to use and/or Concacaf's right to sub-license the right to use any of the records, names, photographs and images may fall in the ownership and/or control of a third party, the PMAs and their Team Delegation Members shall ensure that such third party waives, pledges and unconditionally assigns and/or transfers to Concacaf's with immediate effect, with full title guarantee in perpetuity and without any restriction, any such rights to ensure Concacaf's unfettered use as set out above; - 5.4.3.
-Respect the principles of fair play.
+- 5.4.1.
+Act as the first point of contact and lead for all safeguarding matters within the team delegation during The Competition; - 5.4.2.
+Take all reasonable steps to ensure that the players' mental and physical well-being is prioritized; - 5.4.3.
+Liaise with the Concacaf designated official in venue should a concern or an allegation of harassment or abuse (be it psychological, physical or sexual, or neglect) arise; and - 5.4.4.
+Know the specific safeguarding measures for The Competition and the avenues available for reporting concerns. - 5.5.
+On entering The Competition, the PMA and their Team Delegation Members automatically undertake to: - 5.5.1.
+Participate and refer to their team as the best available team in all matches of The Competition in which their team is scheduled to take part: - 5.5.2.
+Accept Concacaf's right to use and/or Concacaf's right to sub-license the right to use on a non-exclusive basis, in perpetuity and free of any charge, any of their records, names, photographs and images (including any still and moving representation thereof), which may appear or be generated in connection with the participation of the Team Delegation Members of all PMAs in The Competition in accordance with the relevant terms of the Concacaf Media and Marketing Regulations for The Competition (as applicable).
+To the extent that Concacaf's right to use and/or Concacaf's right to sub-license the right to use any of the records, names, photographs and images may fall in the ownership and/or control of a third party, the PMAs and their Team Delegation Members shall ensure that such third party waives, pledges and unconditionally assigns and/or transfers to Concacaf's with immediate effect, with full title guarantee in perpetuity and without any restriction, any such rights to ensure Concacaf's unfettered use as set out above;

+5.5.3.
+Respect the principles of Fair Play.
 Subject to any other decision by the Concacaf Council, the Member Associations shall complete and send the official Team Participation Agreement to the Concacaf General Secretariat in accordance with the deadline stipulated in the relevant Concacaf circular.
 Only the Team Participating Agreements sent to the Concacaf General Secretariat by the deadline set shall be valid and taken into consideration unless approved in writing by Concacaf.